A sunny Ph.D. student doing cloudy research. (See "Final Notes" in the end on "sunny")

 I have been enjoying playing with kernel rookits in Windows and Linux.

-I am also working on a project related to Intel SGX with Christos Gkantsidis and Thomas Karagiannis , from Microsoft Research Cambridge
+I have been working on a project related to Intel SGX with Christos Gkantsidis and Thomas Karagiannis , from Microsoft Research Cambridge .

 This is my Google profile.